thank you to our sponsors and guests for making "strong ports"

 Panel 3: How Southern California Agencies are working Together to SeCURE Federal and State Funding FOR FREIGHT MOVEMENT

-Rick Cameron, Managing Director of Planning and Environmental Affairs, Port of Long Beach
+Allison Yoh, Director of Transportation Planning Division, Port of Long Beach See the presentation

 Annie Nam, Manager of Goods Movement & Transportation Finance, Southern California Association of Governments